IN STOCK & SHIPS FAST!

 = Over $700 (but that doesn't include replacing electronic components that are known to fail such as the height sensors).

 Strutmasters' air to non-air suspension conversion kit saves Lincoln Mark VIII owners time, frustration, and money when the air suspension system goes bad.
 The kit is an affordable direct replacement solution that eliminates the air ride's faulty dependence on complicated electrical components.
 The kit, made in the USA, comes complete with two coil springs, two OE-Style replacement rear shocks, and mounts with hardware.
 The kit is a direct replacement, so no modifications are needed before it's installed.
 Detailed instructions and online installation videos provide precise directions that help most customers get the kit installed in about one hour per wheel.
 ASE certified experts are available to provide extra assistance if it's needed.
-The quality parts are backed by Strutmasters' Lifetime Limited Warranty, which gives customers peace of mind.
+The quality parts are backed by Strutmasters' 1-year warranty, which gives customers peace of mind.
 But the low price of the kit is what typically seals the deal for most Mark VIII owners.
 The kit costs considerably less money than dealership direct replacement and individual part replacement.